donaldthai/normal-csv-tool/README.md

 3. Type in the cmd: node NormalizeCSV.js {csvfile}.csv
 4. Press enter!

+The tool will output the result file as: normalizedCsvOutput.csv, in the root directory.

 You can replace the "{csvfile}.csv" part with your own csv file or use one of the files in the root directory:
 - sample-with-broken-utf8.csv